Teradata/product-help/VantageLIVE/GettingStarted/GettingStarted.md

 #### Getting Started with Vantage

-Here are things you can do with Vantage:
+Here are things you can do with Vantagedd:
 * Click ![play.png](play.png) to watch a short video about Vantage.